IT317 Introducing Dante's Hell

 S: Individual projects presentations

-This module will be taught in English language and will be open to students across the School of Modern Languages and Cultures as well as the Faculty of Arts including English, History, Film, Classics and Art History.
+This module does not require any prerequisite knowledge of Italian and is open to students across the School of Modern Languages and Cultures as well as the Faculty of Arts including English, History, Film, Classics and Art History.

 Assessment: